 We came to the Airport, but we were few lucky people who were not taking the flight out of Galapagos, but we still had 3 more days in Galapagos.
 We said bye to all and headed back to main town.

 During last 3 days in Puerto Ayora, we went for diving with Scuba Iguana to Beagle and Daphne.
 This was our first ever ocean dive after we got PADI certified.
 What a dive to start our journey with.
 We found White-Tip shark up close during the dive besides many other fishes and sea lions.

 Time to go back home.
 Went to Airport one more time.
 This time we were not among lucky passengers.
 We took our flight out of Galapagos and took all the great memories with us back home.
 This was the best trip so far.

 Thanks again to Aaron Gaines from Adventure Smith for helping us all the way through this trip.
 Aron did amazing job by finding us the place in Cachalote when we thought we were too late to book.
 It was an amazing experience.
 Cannot wait to go back to Galapagos.

 This travel journal submitted by Nehal Naik details his Galapagos small ship cruise with AdventureSmith Explorations, on the Cachalote Explorer Galapagos Cruise.
+The Cachalote Explorer is perfect for a full boat charter, read more about Galapagos Islands yacht charters.
 Read all Galapagos Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875